DSharpPlus/DSharpPlus/docs/articles/first_bot.md

 ## Note for Windows 7 users

-If you're using Windows 7, create a regular .NET Framework project (make sure you're targeting at least .NET 4.5; we recommend 4.7).
+If you're using Windows 7, create a regular .NET Framework project (it's required you target at least .NET 4.5; we recommend 4.7).

 Make sure you read the article about [Alternate WebSocket Client Implementations](/articles/alt_ws.html).